kimgoetzke/listem/README.md

-# The Listem Project with MongoDB Atlas and Realm
+# The Listem Project with SQLite

 This repository contains a super simple, minimalist list Android app written in C# using .NET 9 MAUI, the CommunityToolkit, and SQLite.
 It also contains a UI test project for end-to-end testing using Appium and NUnit 4.
 It was created to learn how to create and publish an Android app.

 > [!NOTE]
 > This application used to have collaborative features and used MongoDB Atlas with Realm and Device Sync but the
 > latter was deprecated in September 2024 and no feasible replacement exists.
-Without Device Sync, there is no reason to
+In addition, I didn't use the
-> use MongoDB.
-In addition, I didn't use the collaborative features enough to justify the complexity or any
+> collaborative features enough to justify the complexity or any potential costs involved in replacing it.
+You can still
-> potential costs involved in replacing it.
-You can still find the old code in the
+> find the old code in the
 > branch [use-mongodb-atlas-and-realm](https://github.com/kimgoetzke/listem/tree/use-mongodb-atlas-and-realm).
 >
 > In addition, I had previously explored creating an ASP.NET Core backend, but I didn't find